xonixx/blog/goawk_cover.md

  ~~- The AWK Programming Language by A. W. K. pp. 167-169 - 7.2.
 Profiling~~

 On pages 167-169 of this book there is a chapter "7.2.
 Profiling".
-It describes very simple approach how one can implement the profiling of a program by just two AWK scripts `makeprof` and `printprof` of around 5 lines each (sic!).
+It describes a very simple approach how one can implement the profiling of a program by just two AWK scripts `makeprof` and `printprof` of around 5 lines each (sic!).

 `makeprof` does (admittedly naive) transformation of input source by inserting `_LBcnt[i]++;` after each left brace `{`.
 Then it also adds the `END` clause that outputs the collected statement counts in `_LBcnt` to a file.